QuantEcon/lecture-source-py/rst_files/additive_functionals.rst

 A linear state space representation
 ------------------------------------

-One way to represent the overall dynamics is to use a :doc:`linear state space system <linear_models>`
+A convenient way to represent our additive functional is to use a :doc:`linear state space system <linear_models>`

 To do this, we set up state and observation vectors